sz2404/Data_Visualization/README.md

 ## Who are we?
 Two engineering school grads passionate about extracting data to explore environmental and cultural matters of big cities.
-To start, we are focusing on NYC at this moment and expanding to other mega metropolitans!
+To start, we are focusing on NYC and Toronto at this moment and expanding to other mega metropolitans!

 ## What do we explore?
 Any urban matters, you name it, we are possibly on the way to dig it up.
+This repo will include but not limited to following topics:

+Transportation, Energy & Infrastructure

+Urban Ecology & Agriculture

+Air Quality & Heat Island Effect

+Food and Drinks

+Community & Housing

+Residents' Voice

+Education

+Finance & Investment

 ## We love to make data colourful!
 Webcolour: https://en.wikipedia.org/wiki/Web_colors